JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/particle_system.rst

 Hair Data
 =========

-This newly added node returns the particle system hair as splines.
+This newly added node returns the particle system hair as a list of splines.

 .. image:: images/hair_data.gif